 Commission ("EEOC").
 Employees are advised that while they may simultaneously pursue complaints internally with the Office of Diversity and Civil Rights Compliance (DCRC) and externally with the EEOC, they are not required to do so.
 Employees may proceed directly to the EEOC without filing an internal complaint under this procedure.
-Further, employees are advised that the EEOC has strict deadlines for filing charges, and that filing an internal complaint under this procedure does not stay those deadlines.
+Further, employees are advised that the EEOC has strict deadlines for filing charges, and that filing an internal complaint under this procedure.
 Employees who wish to file a charge with the EEOC should contact the EEOC for further information, including information regarding filing deadlines.